kadena-io/pact/docs/pact-properties.md

 ```

 Here you can also see that the standard arithmetic operators on integers and
-decimals work as usual in Pact code.
+decimals work as they do in normal Pact code.

 We can also define properties in terms of the standard comparison operators: